Mapuche religion: Soul and the ancestors

 Mapuche traditional religion teaches that humans, other animals, and natural phenomena all have a trata, or body, as well as a distinct spiritual essence.
 The living soul is called a püllü, while humans also have a soul that survives bodily death, the am.
 According to the traditional belief, Mapuche people fear that their spirit can be captured and manipulated by a wekufe spirit or a witch; spirits of the dead can for instance be captured and polluted by witches unless they are appropriately dispatched to the afterlife.

 The spirits of the dead can reside in an eternal shadow realm.
 The continuing relationship of mutual dependence between the living and their ancestors is an important facet of Mapuche traditional religion.
 Propitiating these ancestors is thus a key ritual among Mapuche traditionalists.
-If ancestral spirits do not feel they are being acknowledged they may return to the land of the living to remind their descendants of their obligations.
+If ancestral spirits do not feel they are being acknowledged, they may return to the land of the living to remind their descendants of their obligations.

-There are differing views among scholars if ancestors play a significant role in the Mapuche religion.

-Libations of wine or chicha are regularly poured for the ancestors.
+There are differing views among scholars on whether ancestors play a significant role in Mapuche religion.
+Wine or chicha is regularly poured for the ancestors.

 Morality and ethics

-In traditional Mapuche culture, the transgression of social norms or the failure to fulfil commitments to kin, ancestors, and gods, can result in individual and social illness as well as social chaos.
+In traditional Mapuche culture, the transgression of social norms or the failure to fulfil commitments to kin, ancestors, and gods can result in individual and social illness as well as social chaos.
 Rural Mapuche women often place great emphasis on modesty.

-Men in Mapuche society are permitted to have multiple wives.
+In Mapuche society, men are permitted to have multiple wives.